MultiSafepay/docs/content/payment-methods/e-invoicing.md

 If you change the order status in your backend, the following [ready-made integrations](/integrations/ready-made/) pass the updated status to your dashboard automatically:

-- Magento 2 and WooCommerce: When you set the order to **Shipped** in your backend.
+- Magento 2 and WooCommerce: When you set the order to **shipped** in your backend.
-- Shopware 5: When you set the order to **Delivered** in your backend.
+- Shopware 5: When you set the order to **delivered** in your backend.

 For other ready-made integrations, make an [update order](https://docs-api.multisafepay.com/reference/updateorder) API request.